Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 Old Dominion Stats and Trends

-- Old Dominion's games this season have gone over the point total one time in three opportunities (33.3%).
+- Old Dominion's games this year have hit the over on one of three set point totals (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.